pola-rs/polars/docs/development/contributing/index.md

 Next, install Python, for example using [pyenv](https://github.com/pyenv/pyenv#installation).
 We recommend using the latest Python version (`3.12`).
-Make sure you deactivate any active virtual environments or conda environments, as the steps below will create a new virtual environment for Polars.
+Make sure you deactivate any active virtual environments (command: `deactivate`) or conda environments (command: `conda deactivate`), as the steps below will create a new [virtual environment](https://docs.python.org/3/tutorial/venv.html) for Polars.
 You will need Python even if you intend to work on the Rust code only, as we rely on the Python tests to verify all functionality.

 Finally, install [dprint](https://dprint.dev/install/).